-“I have a right to their own body,” isn’t a right that exists by law because so long as the government can prohibit your ability to consume whatever you want or do whatever you want with your body, i.e. drugs, prostitution, selling organs, nudity, suicide, cloning, human testing, social distancing, etc, then you do not have nor do YOU believe you should have, “have a right to your own body!”
-The only time people say this talking point is to moralize their position in order to shut down debate on this complicated issue.
+“I have a right to my own body,” isn’t a right that exists by law because so long as the government can prohibit your ability to consume whatever you want or do whatever you want with your body, i.e. drugs, prostitution, selling organs, nudity, suicide, cloning, human testing, social distancing, etc, then you do not have nor do you believe you should have, “a right to your own body.”
+The only time people say this is to moralize their position in order to shut down debate on this complicated issue.
 It’s never used in reference to anything other than abortion so effectively what is being said is, “Women have a right to an abortion,” but this is the beginning of a conversation; not an end.

-Pro-choice advocates also argue, “History is on our side” as if history is always morally right, but nonetheless, history could be on the side of the pro-life movement because of the advancement of technology.
+Pro-abortionists also argue, “History is on our side” as if history is always morally right, but nonetheless, history could be on the side of the pro-life movement because of the advancement of technology.
 What is convenient today may be inconvenient tomorrow.

 For example, if the argument remains centered on “right to your own body” then a woman could have the right to her own body, but not a right to kill her second-trimester baby.
 The two are becoming increasingly mutually exclusive as there have been babies who were incubated as early as the 20th week.
-Will abortion come to mean a woman can only abort a fetus/baby out of her body?
+Will abortion come to mean a woman can only abort a baby out of her body?
 It’s only a matter of time before we could incubate a baby from fertilization to birth.
 Future babies could probably be grown more safely in an optimized lab.
 How might public opinion change when it’s only the fringes of society who are getting pregnant and therefore having abortions?

-So as a consequence will Americans demand more protections/restrictions on altering “human life”?
+So as a consequence will Americans demand more restrictions on altering “human life”?
 By the time we hear these stories, it may be too late because the United States and China are in a perpetual contest for power.
 If China starts genetically engineering their next generation to be sociopathic superhuman minotaurs then America may be forced to follow suit in order to stay competitive.
 Only a strong global movement to“protect human life before birth” will potentially stop this BioShock dystopia.
 We need to start thinking about these things now.